Never before in history were we, as a society, that overweight.

 Of course, it does take some decisiveness and willpower to make the initial changes in your lifestyle – that’s never easy.

-Once you turn this changes into habits, it becomes smooth sailing.
+Once you turn these changes into habits, it becomes smooth sailing.

 Nobody’s always motivated, nobody’s always perfect.